Yummy Traditional : Hi-Tea Page Not Found - Yummy Traditional

 put-chopped-onion

-Keep stirring by adding all remaining spices, give it to good stir to combine well for 2-3 minutes
+Keep stirring by adding all remaining spices, give it a good stir to combine well for 2-3 minutes.

 add-spices-and-stir-well